geekymeeky/chitchat/CONTRIBUTING.md

-# chitchat

-A new Flutter application.

-## Getting Started

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:

 ## Contribution Guidelines🏗

 Are we missing any of your favorite features, which you think you can add to it❓ We invite you to contribute to this project and make it better!